MartinDavidWaller/RBNSpyBox/README.md

 ## SD Card

 The SD Card holds the ring tones that can be associated with the Friends.
 The files total about 13 MB and must be stored on a FAT32 formatted SDCard.
 The file structure must reflect that of the SD Card folder that is the top-level folder must be "01" with the MP3 files stored below it.
+It should be possible to simply copy over the "01" folder from the downloaded SDCard folder.

 ## Installing the RBNSpyBox software